-Who we keep close to us is important and we live on a planet with 7.3 billion people so unless we plan on sitting on a mountaintop then maybe using tools that empower would be beneficial?
-And there are so many to choose from, pick one that works for you! 🙂
+Who we keep close to us is important, and we live on a planet with 7.3 billion people, so unless we plan on sitting on a mountaintop, then maybe using empowering tools would be beneficial.
+There are so many to choose from; pick one that works for you! 🙂

-It’s in recent years that I have started to acknowledge how much I pick up from people around me, and how crazy it now appears that I ever bought them as mine, wow!
-And how about the energy of people that are demanding your attention?
-This goes for getting sucked into browsing the Internet and watching TV too!
+It’s in recent years that I have started to acknowledge how much I pick up from people around me and how crazy it now appears that I ever bought them as mine; wow!
+The energy of some people demanding your attention or getting sucked into browsing the Internet and watching TV!

 How often do you speak up or excuse yourself and simply walk away from conversations without making yourself wrong?
 No matter who it is or why?
 Or turn off the TV/smartphone when or before you get the awareness of “enough already!”?
 Would you be willing to if it gave you the space to be and regroup if only for a few minutes?

 It’s so easy to get hooked and lose focus on what’s important to you when you are around people with different styles and needs of communication.
-On the other hand, is giving up who you are, and the contribution you are to this world “worth it” for you or anyone else?
+On the other hand, is giving up who you are and your contribution to this world “worth it” for you or anyone else?

-It’s not necessarily comfortable to be vulnerable when people don’t get you and have an opinion about who you are or should be.
+It’s not necessarily comfortable to be vulnerable when people don’t get you and have an opinion about who you are or should be, and remember that’s THEIR POV.
 That is when dropping your barriers and receiving the judgment ends up being something really empowering [See this awesome video with Blossom illustrating this].
 As with most things in life, practice helps 🙂

 What would it be like if we all could drop our barriers, be space and stay grateful no matter what?
 What kind of world would we be able to create?
-We do have the power to choose after all, no matter what, in every moment and then choose something different.
-And when you can be you no matter what and start tapping into gratitude for the person, situation, what happened/said, etc. wow!
-To continually focus on receiving & clearing the energy and then shifting that into gratitude so many possibilities present themselves.
+We do have the power to choose, after all, no matter what, in every moment and then choose something different.
+And when you can be you no matter what, start tapping into gratitude for the person, situation, what happened/said, etc. wow!
+To continually focus on receiving & clearing the energy and then shifting that into gratitude presents many possibilities.